kc01-8/photoshopCClinux/README.md

 ![setup-screenshot](images/setup-screenshot.png)
 </div>

-During installation pay attention to the script messages
+During installation pay attention to the script messages.

+> **NOTE :** Arch users do not need wine64 package
-> **NOTE :** make sure OS version in wine is on windows 7
+> **NOTE :** Do not change OS version in wine from windows 7

-installer script use `winetricks` to install necessary components
+Installer script uses `winetricks` to install necessary components

 ## :wine_glass: wineprefix Configuration
 To configure the wineprefix of photoshop you can use `winecfg.sh` script: